6 Best beehiiv Alternatives in 2026

 If you’re looking to save some money, I also created charts to show you how these alternatives’ pricing compares to beehiiv’s pricing.

-BigMailer is especially a good choice for marketing agencies, franchises, email consultants, or teams managing multiple brands.
+BigMailer is especially well-suited for marketing agencies, franchises, email consultants, or teams managing multiple brands that might need a white-label email marketing platform

-It has the most budget-friendly pricing out of all of these beehiiv alternatives while still having advanced features.
+It has the most budget-friendly pricing of all these beehiiv alternatives while still offering advanced features.

-One of those features is BigMailer’s built-in brand and user-access management for you to easily manage multiple brands and team members from a single account.
+One of those features is BigMailer’s built-in brand and user access management, which lets you easily manage multiple brands and team members from a single account.
 This allows you to keep all your clients, projects, team members, and email campaigns (marketing & transactional) in ONE place.

 BigMailer’s customers rave about the top-notch customer service (available 7 days/week from 8 am – 8 pm EST).
 Just read through online reviews if you don’t believe me.
 Customers like that the support is very responsive and helpful, typically responding within minutes during business hours.